#

 Sync deleted a note I just created on two devices

-Obsidian Sync typically attempts to
+Obsidian Sync typically tries to

 #

-Sync will not Sync my plugins and settings updates
+Sync will not sync my plugins and settings updates

 Changing a theme